uvanov/react-phonebook/README.md

 - Possibility to open chat with contacts
 - Handle user's try to call with some error-alert.

-I'm hope someday rework it with Redux :)
+I'm hope someday rework it with Redux :) (21.04.22 / We migrated to TS + Redux )